2026 laser engraver Valentine's sale

 2. Stamping and Burning

-Stamping uses metal tools to press a design into the leather, while burning (also known as pyrography) uses a heated pen to scorch the surface.
+Stamping and burning are more accessible methods, often used by hobbyists and beginners.
+Stamping uses metal tools to press designs into the leather, while burning (or pyrography) involves using a heated pen to scorch the surface.

 Pros:

-· Great for monograms, logos, or basic designs
+· Great for basic designs, monograms, and logos.

 Cons: